Sir-Poeksie/CleanCity-TechAlchemist_SDET_Rebuild/docs/video-guide.md

 - **Resolution:** Minimum 720p (1280x720)
 - **Audio:** Clear voice narration
 - **File Size:** Maximum 100MB
+- **Camera must be on**: Every member should turn on their camera during the introduction

 ### **Content Structure**
 1. **Introduction** (30 seconds)